 If we talk about the modern iterations of the smoking jacket, almost all of them are shorter and more structured, which is why they are deemed appropriate for semi-formal or cocktail attire.
-As they are no longer used for practical purposes, manufacturers give much attention to their aesthetics.
-You can wear them on occasions that call for dressier attire, maybe in place of a blazer or even your dinner jacket.
+As the smoking jacket is no longer used for practical purposes, manufacturers give much attention to its aesthetics.
+You can wear it on occasions that call for dressier attire, maybe in place of a blazer or even your dinner jacket.

 Types Of Smoking Jackets

-If they suit your personal style, here are some types of smoking jackets that you could lay your hands on.
+If a smoking jacket suits your personal style, here are some types of smoking jackets that you could lay your hands on.